sureshvamshi/DEVOPS-1/README.md

  12. Finally, you will see Jenkins Home Page.

 **Note:**
+# Open the /etc/sudoers file
+  sudo vi /etc/sudoers

-# find the below line in /etc/sudoers file
+# find the below line
   root    ALL=(ALL)       ALL

 # add below line after the above line